ryanheise/just_audio/just_audio/README.md

     <application ... android:usesCleartextTraffic="true">
 ```

-Note that just_audio's proxy (used to implement features such as caching and stream audio sources) runs on a `localhost` HTTP server, and this also requires cleartext access to be enabled.
+Note that just_audio's proxy (used to implement features such as headers, caching and stream audio sources) runs on a `localhost` HTTP server, and this also requires cleartext access to be enabled.
 You can either enable this via the option above which also enables access to any non-HTTPS URL, or you can instead limit cleartext access to just `localhost` URLs by defining a network security config.
 To use this approach, create the file `android/app/src/main/res/xml/network_security_config.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>